 But it’s time to commit to your big dream.
 It’s time to move past your dream pre-contemplation stage to the stage where you take action–not the “I will think about action and let myself off the hook if I don’t do this” kind of action, but real action with a deadline.

 Without a plan, your dream is nothing more than a wish.
 Nothing is going to happen unless YOU make it happen.

-The next part of your plan would commit you to the number of days a week you’ll post articles, a minimum and maximum article length, and where you’re going to get your images.
-Do you need to buy a decent digital camera, or are you going to open an account with iStock?
+For example, if you are planning on being an influential blogger and launching your first blog, your ritual is writing or podcasting or video blogging about your niche subject based on your passion.
+The next part of your plan would commit you to the number of days a week you’ll post online, a minimum and maximum article length, and where you’re going to get your images.
+Do you need to buy a decent digital camera, or are you going to open an account with an online image supplier?

 Catherine Hughes is the founder, content director and editor-at-large of 8WomenDream.
 She is passionate about helping women step out of their own way and strike out into a world waiting for their special talents.
 She’s a published author and a former award-winning mom blogger.
 Catherine has helped companies both large and small create engaging web content, social media narratives, and unique blogging platforms.
 She claims to be a redhead, but don’t hold that against her.

 Note: Articles by Catherine may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.